© 2015 Laura Peh

 LAURA PEH, harpist

-Hong Kong-born Singaporean harpist Laura Peh recently graduated with a Bachelor of Music (Honours) degree from the Royal College of Music, London where she studied with Daphne Boden.
-Prior to this, Laura was educated at Methodist Girls’ School (Singapore) and at the Ecole Normale de Musique de Paris (France) with Isabelle Perrin.
+Laura Peh recently graduated with a Bachelor of Music (Honours) degree from the Royal College of Music, London (RCM), where she studied with Daphne Boden.
+Prior to this, Laura was educated at Methodist Girls’ School and the Ecole Normale de Musique de Paris (France) with Isabelle Perrin.
 During her time at the RCM, Laura was active in historical performance and early music, performing on the medieval, Italian triple and Welsh triple harps.
 In 2015, she formed the Minerva Duo with British recorder player Fatima Lahham.

-Laura has won prizes at several competitions including the Singapore-Malaysia Harp Competition 2010 (Advanced Division), Thailand International Harp Competition 2009 and the Elias Parish-Alvars International Harp Competition 2008 (UK).
-She was also a finalist at the Wales International Harp Competition 2010 (Under-19 Division).
+Laura has won prizes at several competitions including the Singapore-Malaysia Harp Competition 2010 (Advanced Division), Thailand International Harp Competition 2009, Elias Parish-Alvars International Harp Competition 2008 (UK) and was a finalist at the Wales International Harp Competition 2010 (Under-19 Division).

 Please do not edit this biography.